FAQs

 Who teaches the weaving classes?

-Members of the cooperative teach classes.
+Members of the cooperative teach classes; mainly are Mrs. Amparo De León and Oralia Chopén.
 These Maya women are experts in the art of backstrap loom weaving.

 Do I need to speak Spanish to take a class?

-No. Many of our students do not speak Spanish.
-English-speaking volunteers are available to assist students.
+No. Our Program Coordinator is a Guatemalan who speaks English and is able to translate if necessary.
+Perhaps, many of our students do not speak Spanish.
 However, weaving classes can also be a great a opportunity to practice your Spanish.

 Can I select the colors for the weaving I will make in class?